pikvm/pikvm/README.md

 You can use port forwarding for port 443 on your router if it has an external IP address.
 In all other cases, you can use the excellent free VPN service [Tailscale](pages/tailscale.md), which is configured on Pi-KVM with a [few simple commands](pages/tailscale.md).

 If you have any problems or questions, contact us using Discord: https://discord.gg/bpmXfz5

+Subscribe to our Subreddit to follow news and releases: https://www.reddit.com/r/pikvm

 Happy using of Pi-KVM :)